felipejazz/java-advent-of-code/README.md

 # java-studies

-This is the repository of Java studies developed using the Spring Boot framework.
-Before starting make sure you have the following prerequisites installed on your machine:
+This is the repository of Java studies developed using the Spring Boot framework, performing exercises from the Advent of Code for the year 2023.
+Before starting, make sure you have the following prerequisites installed on your machine:

 ## Pré-requisitos